-For some time now, I’ve noticed a growing wave of digital influencers focused on reading and books in general.
-Typically, the books they read and recommend are popular, easily digestible works that lack depth of content, or what some call “fast-food” literature.
+For some time now, I’ve noticed a growing wave of digital influencers focused on the literary niche.
+Typically, the books they recommend are popular, easily digestible works that lack deep content—what some call “fast-food” literature.
 But is reading these books alone enough?
-Is reading any book better than reading none?
-Well, let’s try to find answers to these questions using a field of study that’s gaining popularity every day: neuroscience.
+Is reading any book truly better than reading none?
+To answer these questions, we turn to a field of study that is gaining relevance every day: neuroscience.

 General Benefits of Reading